 A Mask for Late-Stage Capitalism

-A Mask for Late-Stage Capitalism confronts essentialism and fallacies at the root of algorithmic advertising, using categories of personal information monetized by Facebook’s targeted ad services to literally mask its wearer’s identity.
-This data is arrayed over the face on 12 LCD screens, each dedicated to a category of targetable personal information from the benign (age, primary language) to intrusive (algorithmically-inferred “major life events”) to nakedly problematic (US political affiliation, GPS coordinates).
+A Mask for Late-Stage Capitalism confronts biased and predatory aspects of algorithmic advertising, displaying categories of data monetized by Facebook’s targeted ad services to literally mask its wearer.
+Each of the mask’s 12 LCD screens is dedicated to a category of targetable personal information, ranging from the from the benign (age, primary language) to intrusive (algorithmically-inferred “major life events”) to dangerous (psychological state, GPS coordinates).
 The wearer can cycle through multiple individuals’ datasets by turning a knob over the left ear, adopting a new, algorithmically-relevant persona with the (literally) superficial presentation of (figuratively) superficial data.

 Diamond Supercut

-Diamond Supercut satirizes luxury commerce, and products that exist primarily to broadcast their own expense.
+Diamond Supercut satirizes the emptiness of products that only exist to broadcast their own cost.
 The necklace incorporates seven OLED screens in a series of plastic links, connected to power and data through a repurposed ethernet cable doubling as a rope chain.
 The three larger vertical displays show media clips of the word “diamond” interspersed with diagrams of gem cuts; the four horizontal screens play a looping animation inspired by jewelers’ signage in downtown Brooklyn.
-Through its blunt and cynical communication, Diamond Supercut challenges viewers to consider the messages inherent in their own patterns of consumption.

 2022 | sculpture